Why the Vagus Nerve and Your Mattress Should Be Best Friends

 The Gut Connection

-Here's something wild: your gut bacteria talk to your brain through the vagus nerve.
+Here's something interesting: your gut bacteria communicate with your brain through the vagus nerve.

 So Where Does a Mattress Come In?